mueslo/rgcompare/README.md

 Caveats
 ----

-I'm not a (professional) programmer, so please excuse my coding style.
+I'm not a (professional) programmer, so please excuse my coding style, should it be non-standard or bad.
 If there's something you want to change, feel free to contribute.
 There are also numerous bugs currently, the program is unresponsive when running and it will occasinally crash.
 Don't say I didn't warn you.

 Example
 ----